MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 #### [PyCharm](#tab/pycharm-ide)

-PyCharm provides Docker support with the [Docker plugin][22], where you can:

-* Download and build Docker images.

-* Create and run Docker containers from pulled images or directly from a Dockerfile.

-* Run multicontainer applications with Docker Compose

-* Connect and work with container registries like Docker Hub, GitLab, JetBrains Space, Docker V2, and other self-hosted Docker registries.

-To use the Docker plugin in PyCharm to create and run a container from a Docker image:
+To use the [Docker plugin][22] in PyCharm to create and run a container from a Docker image:

 :::row:::
     :::column span="2":::